itsmixmax/maxeatcupcake/README.md

 A few infos about me :
 - 🌱 I’m currently learning to code and create by my own hands
-- 👾 I already learned HTML and CSS
+- 👾 Already learned HTML, CSS and some Python
-- 🕹️ And I love playing video games !